skip navigation

 RMR Membership for athletes falls into two broad categories:

 Most athletes are returning to the RMR from last season.
-They can use their 22-23 Membership ( and their SportsEngine profile) for the new 23-24 season.
-Since their 22-23 membership is still "live" through August 31st, there's no need to buy a "tryout" membership, even if they are considering changing clubs.
+They can re-use their 24-25 Membership (and their SportsEngine profile) for the new 25-26 season.
+Since their 24-25 membership is still "live" through August 31st, there's no need to buy a "tryout" membership, even if they are considering changing clubs.

 If you were not a member of USAV/RMR last year, then you DO need to purchase a Tryout membership for the Tryout season.
-This low-cost membership covers your tryouts and any club practices or activities that you're involved in until Sept 1.
+This low-cost membership covers any tryouts that you're involved in until Sept 1.
 The Tryout membership IS upgradable, into your "full season" membership once you find a club and settle in.

-NEW: Phase 1: Referees, Coaches and Directors will be allowed to begin the process in mid-August, so that they can get their background screening and Safesport courses started.
+Referees, Coaches and Directors will be allowed to begin the process July 10th, so that they can get their background screening and Safesport courses started.

-Your Club will send you and your family a specific "Invitation Link" on or after Sept 1st.
+Athletes can purchase their 25-26 season membership beginning July 12th.
+Your Club will send you and your family a specific "Invitation Link."
 The link will take parents directly to the correct type of membership for their athlete.
 That membership will already be affiliated with your Club.. you get the right membership type, linked to the right club... all through the Invitation Link.

 I mentioned above that if you are returning to USAV/RMR then you will use your existing profile at SportsEngine, to manage your membership.
 But If you're new to USA-Volleyball and the RMR, you'll be setting up a brand new family account at SportsEngine.